eveseat/seat/readme.md

 ## documentation & installation
 Please refer to the [documentation](http://seat-docs.rtfd.org) for installation instructions, upgrade guides and more.

+## security
+If you find any security vulnerabilities within SeAT, please send an email to theninjabag@gmail.com to address instead of creating a public Github issue.

 ## donate
 If you like SeAT, please consider donating ISK in game to [qu1ckkkk](https://gate.eveonline.com/Profile/qu1ckkkk).